saucelabs/sauce-docs/docs/error-reporting/advanced/post-migration.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-After a server migration or similar work, the following are the minimum verification steps that should be completed.
+After a server migration or similar work, the minimum verification steps need to be completed.

 ## Startup/Service